mjc-school/MJC-School/stage #0/module #3. Java Lang Syntax/content.md

 As was mentioned above each variable is a container for some values.
 They store data just like boxes in real life store things.
 Each box in real life has its parameters, like: size, color, etc. In programming languages those boxes have 2 main characteristics, that we are interested in:
-1) data type - type of value that can be saved in container.
+1) data type - type of value that can be saved in container,
 2) size of container - each data type in java requires some space for its needs.

 For simplicity imagine that we can have 2 containers: